GoodarzMehr/SimBEV/README.md

 #### logs

 Contains the log file for each scene, with the files using the `SimBEV-scene-{scene number}.log` naming scheme.
-Log files can be used to replay scenes in CARLA and collect additional data.
+Log files can be used by SimBEV to replay scenes and collect additional data.

 #### sweeps